euphwes/pyTwistyScrambler/README.md

 - `get_random_state_scramble()`        random-state scramble (note: this takes ~10s per scramble)
 - `get_multiple_random_state_scrambles(n)`  returns a list of `n` random-state scrambles
 - `get_random_moves_scramble(n=30)`    random-moves scramble of length `n`

+If you need multiple random-state scrambles, it's much faster to use `get_multiple_random_state_scrambles` than calling `get_random_state_scramble` multiple times; the former takes the usual ~10s for the first scramble but then the remaining scrambles are much faster (less than 1s per scramble).
+This is due to how the underlying FTO scrambler generates background data during the first scramble which is used to speed up subsequent scrambles.

+### Rex Cube
+In `rexScrambler` module:

+- `get_random_state_scramble()`        random-state scramble (note: this takes ~10s per scramble)
+- `get_multiple_random_state_scrambles(n)`  returns a list of `n` random-state scrambles
+- `get_random_moves_scramble(n=30)`    random-moves scramble of length `n`

+Since Rex Cube and FTO are mechanically the same puzzle, this is actually a wrapper around `ftoScrambler` which translates the FTO notation to Rex Cube notation.

 If you need multiple random-state scrambles, it's much faster to use `get_multiple_random_state_scrambles` than calling `get_random_state_scramble` multiple times; the former takes the usual ~10s for the first scramble but then